Spring-Cleaning: Here’s How Many Calories You Burn During 15 Common Chores

 Organizing your bedroom

-Spring-cleaning often involves clearing out the clutter.
+Spring-cleaning often involves clearing out the clutter, which often means squatting, reaching and trips up and down the stairs.
 Decluttering the bedroom can burn up to 189 calories for women and 223 calories for men.
-Tip: Use this moment to also change your bedsheets.
-You can stretch your legs and do a lunge as you tuck your bed sheets on each side.
+(Also, you might sleep better.)

 Scrubbing the bathtub

-Scrubbing surfaces like the bathtub can give you what feels like a full-body workout.
-After 30 minutes, women can lose up to 106 calories and men lose up to 124 calories.
-Plus, using your arms to scrub back and forth can help build your upper body strength and work towards toning your biceps.
+Scrubbing the bathtub and wiping down walls can feel like a full-body workout.
+After 30 minutes, women can burn up to 106 calories and men lose up to 124 calories.
+Scrubbing back and forth can help build your upper body strength.

 From the inside and out, you can burn calories when washing your windows.
+You’ll go up and down a step stool or ladder, making this is a full-body workout for arms and legs.
 In just a 30-minute window washing session, women can burn 126 calories and men 149 calories.
-(Also, find out how quitting cardio helps one woman lose weight.)

 Rearranging your living room furniture

-Rearranging furniture can be daunting, but it could be a big help when it comes to getting some exercise.
+Rearranging furniture can be daunting, but it does count as weightlifting and could be a big help when it comes to getting some exercise.
 Moving things around in the living room can burn up to 189 calories for women and 221 calories for men in 30 minutes.
-Always remember to use caution when lifting heavy items.
-(Are you into lifting?
-Here are 15 weightlifting mistakes that could ruin your workout.)

 Sweeping the front walk

-Similar to sweeping the floors inside your home, sweeping the front walk (if you have one), can help burn calories.
-A 30-minute sweep with the broom can burn off 113 calories for women and 133 calories for men.
-(If you’re looking to meet your step goal, here’s how to walk more steps per day.)
+Similar to sweeping the floors inside your home, sweeping the front walk, patio or deck can help burn calories.
+Thirty minutes of outdoor sweeping can burn off 113 calories for women and 133 calories for men.

 Washing the car